 You may create as many CDA virtual report suites as you like on top of the CDA-enabled base report suite.

 Sometimes it takes a while for your users to log in and for the Co-op Graph or Private Graph to identify them and map together their devices.
-CDA utilizes a 30-day lookback window, allowing it to restate a previously unidentified visitor as a person up to 30 days in the past.
+CDA utilizes a lookback window (typically 1 day or 7 days), allowing it to restate a previously unidentified visitor as a person.

 How does this help?
 Recall Isabelle's user journey from the discussion above:

-It is possible that Isabelle did not log in until just prior to making the purchase, and that the Co-op Graph or Private Graph did not map together Isabelle's devices until sometime after her purchase.
-But CDA's 30-day lookback allows CDA to restate Isabelle's past behavior at a person level, providing you with the cross-device view of her journey that you need.
+It is possible that Isabelle did not log in until just prior to making the purchase.
+But CDA's lookback allows it to restate Isabelle's past behavior as belonging to her, providing you with the cross-device view of her journey that you need.